Reloaded-Project/Reloaded.Hooks/docs/GettingStarted.md

 // native/ASM function.
 Failure to do so will cause issues after Garbage Collection occurs.
 ```

+The calling convention of your C# function is controlled by `UnmanagedFunctionPointerAttribute` for Delegates (default is `StdCall`).
+While not always necessary*, it is good practice that you wrap your call with `PushCdeclCallerSavedRegisters` and `PopCdeclCallerSavedRegisters` respectively (for both Cdecl and Stdcall).

 For a more advanced example, consider looking at [CSharpFromAssembly.cs](https://github.com/Reloaded-Project/Reloaded.Hooks/blob/2f58cee30ffc144cd33142ab46f194a4fdf2cdef/Source/Reloaded.Hooks.Tests.X64/CSharpFromAssembly.cs#L102) from Reloaded.Hooks' test code.

+\* This depends on context; if using an assembly hook, the original function might be doing the backup/restore for you already.
+If you are unsure, you should always backup and restore.

 ## Misc Performance Notes